recipes

 • 3 tbsp chia seeds

-• 1 cup unsweetened almond milk or vegetable broth
+• 1 cup unsweetened almond milk or low-sodium vegetable broth

 • 1/4 tsp garlic powder